 Can I be brutally honest?
 Companies are not looking for people who’s willing to learn.
 They already want you to be made.
 This correlates with the information written above.

 That is why you have to acquire in-demand skills if we’re talking about targeting the high paying careers.
 I hope this motivates you enough to ignite the fire inside of you to develop high quality skills (valuable skills that the market needs or should I say, a lot of people lack).

 3. If They Say This: “We’re Just Going To Call You.”
 Then Expect That You’re Not Accepted.

 Don’t give yourself false hope if a recruiter or a hiring manager told you this statement.
 I hate it to break it you but it means that you’re not hired.
 You might be accepted, though.
 But 90 percent of the time if they say this statement, it’s a NO from them.

-4. Posting On Facebook, Hoping That A Job Would Land Straight Your Way.
+4. Posting on Facebook, Hoping That a Job Would Land Straight Your Way.

-Research tons of companies that you’re interested in, message them through their Facebook page, or e-mail your resume to them.
+Research tons of companies that you’re interested in, message them on their Facebook page, or e-mail your resume to them.
 Do the work!
 Don’t sit in there and hope that a job would come your way because it won’t.

 5. You Get Discouraged Easily.

 Can I tell you a fact?
 Recruiters get rejected loads of times more than you would ever imagine.
 Loads of recruiters grapple every day just to find candidates to get a closed deal.
 And I scroll through Facebook seeing all these posts that they’re all losing hope because no one’s hiring them.